Ayesha (novel): Synopsis

 In the prologue the book's anonymous "Editor" receives a parcel.
 Opening it, he finds a letter from Horace Holly, with an enclosed manuscript containing a second memoir about She.
 There is also a second letter, from Holly's doctor, to whom Holly has entrusted his letter and manuscript, along with a wooden box, which contains an ancient sistrum.
 The doctor recounts how, when attending Holly in his last hours, he arrived at the house to find that Holly had risen from his deathbed and made his way to a local ring of ancient standing stones.
 Following him, the doctor glimpsed a manifestation that appears to Holly, but as the vision vanished, Holly had let out a happy cry and died.

 The narrative of Holly's manuscript begins nearly twenty years after his first adventure in Africa.
 Holly and his ward Leo Vincey are convinced that Ayesha did not die.
 Following their dreams, they wander for years through Asia, eventually coming to "Thibet" (as it is spelled in the book).
 Taking refuge over winter in a remote lamasery, they meet the old Abbot Kou-En, who claims to recall a past-life encounter with a witch queen from the time of Alexander the Great.
 The Abbot tries to dissuade them from going on and warns them that, however beautiful, nothing is immortal.
-He believes the Queen is holding on to the distractions of life, which will lead them away from Enlightenment and peace.
+He believes the Queen is holding on to the distractions of life, which will lead them away from peace of mind.

 Despite the Abbot's warning, Leo is compelled to press on and Holly will not abandon his adopted son.
 When spring breaks, they travel out into the uncharted region beyond the monastery; after a perilous journey and many narrow escapes, they arrive in the city of Kaloon, which is ruled by the evil Khan Rassen and his imperious wife, the Khania Atene, who claim to be descendants of Alexander the Great's ancient Hellenist generals.
 The people of Kaloon live under an uneasy truce with the people who serve the Hesea, the Priestess of Hes, who dwells on the Mountain, a huge volcano that dominates the region, at the summit of which is a massive natural rock formation in the shape of an ankh.
 Atene declares her love for Leo, but the jealous and dissolute Rassen (who has been driven mad by the sorcery of Atene and her uncle, the wizard Simbri) wants to kill them.